EuniceNamkoong/Baltimore_City_Salary_Cluster_Analysis/README.md

 [phrase](link)

 ## Background
 In 2019, a study was conducted by JHU that reviewed [Baltimore police officer pay](https://www.wbaltv.com/article/johns-hopkins-university-21st-century-cities-initiative-study-baltimore-police-officer-pay/29776272#).
 This research further outlined various public sector pay and employment in Baltimore City which led to insight on staffing, overtime, pay gaps, and more.
-In this data analysis, we will be looking at a macroscale of employement in Baltimore using public data of [Baltimore City Salaries](https://data.baltimorecity.gov/browse?category=City+Government) to determine how different job titles are group based on annual salary, gross salary, and years worked.
+In this data analysis, we will be looking at a macroscale of employment in Baltimore using public data of [Baltimore City Salaries](https://data.baltimorecity.gov/browse?category=City+Government) to determine how different job titles are group based on annual salary, gross salary, and years worked.

 ## Business Question